docelic/amber-introduction/README.md

 The internationalization functionality in Amber is enabled by default.
 Its setup, initialization, and use basically consist of the following:

-1. Initializer file `config/initializers/i18n.cr` where basic configuration settings are defined and `I18n.init` is invoked
+1. Initializer file `config/initializers/i18n.cr` where basic I18n settings are defined and `I18n.init` is invoked
 1. Locale files in `src/locales/` and subdirectories which contain the settings for both translation and localization
-1. Pipe named `Citrine::I18n::Handler` which is included in `config/routes.cr` and which detects the preferred language for every request, based on the value of the request's HTTP header "Accept-Language"
+1. Pipe named `Citrine::I18n::Handler` which is included in `config/routes.cr` and which detects the preferred language for every request based on the value of the request's HTTP header "Accept-Language"
-1. Controller helpers named `t()` and `l()` which provide shorthand access to methods `::I18n.translate` and `::I18n.localize`
+1. Controller helpers named `t()` and `l()` which provide shorthand access for methods `::I18n.translate` and `::I18n.localize`

 Once the pipe runs on the incoming request, the current request's locale is set in the variable `::I18n.locale`.
 The value is not stored or copied in any other location and it can be overriden in runtime in any way that the application would require.

 For a locale to be used, it must be requested (or be the default) and exist anywhere under the directory `./src/locales/` with the name `[lang].yml`.
+If nothing is found, it defaults to "en".

 From there, invoking `t()` and `l()` would perform translation and localization according to the chosen locale.
 Since these two methods are direct shorthands for methods `::I18n.translate` and `::I18n.localize`, all their usage information and help should be looked up in [i18n.cr's README](https://github.com/TechMagister/i18n.cr).